 In this hectic rushed World that we live in, there is perhaps no better escape than to get back to nature through camping.
-The benefits to camping can be numerous for your health and vitality.
+The benefits of camping can be numerous for your health and vitality.
 After all what better way is there to recharge your batteries than to take a deep breath of fresh air while staring into a crackling fire.

 Before you sit down by that inviting comfy campfire though, there are few things to consider so your camping trip goes off without a hitch.